Home

 So when is alter safe?

-For cats I suggest right at 6 months for females and 7 for males and in large breed dogs 10-12 months smaller breed dogs will do well between 6 and 8 months.
+For cats I suggest right at 6 months and in large breed dogs 9-12 months, smaller breed dogs will do well between 6 and 7 months.

 In dogs altering before the very first heat protects against mammary cancers, heat cycles for dogs are usually between 6 and 10 months old larger breed dogs would be on the later end 8-10 months.
 Early alter in dogs before (6 months) however can cause heart defects and aggression in some, its better to be safe then sorry.